top of page

 Sun- Late afternoon for Registration, welcome remarks, programming, and reception

-Mon – Full day of programming with extended afternoon break for site seeing/networking and evening networking reception
+Mon – Full day of programming with an afternoon break for site seeing/networking and evening poster session/networking reception

 Wed – Half day of programming